Ciano1996/AuctionMechanism/README.md

     }
 ```
 ### REMOVE AUCTION

+/*TEST 8-1: removeAnAuction()
+     * @result multiple peers creates multiple auctions and some of them at a certain point, decides to remove what belongs to its
+     * */

 ```
     /*TEST 8-1: removeAnAuction()
      * @result multiple peers creates multiple auctions and some of them at a certain point, decides to remove what belongs to its